 Currently I work for a local government.
 I prepare public space civil engineering projects for wich I create drawings , specifications and visualisation.
-This work contains maintenance and reconstruction of sewers and roads, parks and suburbs.I'm a CAD application manager for our department at this moment.I've been using Microstation since Microstation SE.
+This work contains maintenance and reconstruction of sewers and roads, parks and suburbs.I'm also a CAD application manager for our department and I'm expanding this to other departments.I've been using Microstation since Microstation SE.
 Previous to that I was a AutoCAD user.
 There was no budget these days to re-educate me into a Microstation draftsman, so I had to teach myself.
 That made me come up with a lot of workarounds; macro's, configurations, GUI-modifications, and more things that made the program work the way I felt it could or should.

 Through the years I've learned that if someone can make something, then someone else can change it, brake it, or enhance it, so I like to keep things open for editing to most users.
 It's a way to stimulate innovation by others.
 To have people take responsibility for their mistakes and credit for their achievements.
 To climb a mountain path one obstacle at a time.